 Los Angeles incarcerates more people than any other city in the United States, which imprisons more people than any other nation on Earth.
-In her book, City of Inmates: Conquest, Rebellion, and the Rise of Human Caging in Los Angeles, 1771–1965,Professor Kelly Lytle Hernandez (UCLA)marshals more than two centuries of evidence to explain how the City of Angels became the capital city of the world’s leading incarcerator.
+In her book, 1965,Professor Kelly Lytle Hernandez (UCLA)marshals more than two centuries of evidence to explain how the City of Angels became the capital city of the world’s leading incarcerator.
 In so doing, she unmasks how histories of native elimination, immigrant exclusion, and black disappearance drove the rise of incarceration in Los Angeles.

 Hernandez will be joined in conversation with Tongva Elder Julia Bognay and Pete White, Founder and Co-Director of the Los Angeles Community Action Network.